Yes. It does.

 Why is Your Lead Magnet Awful?

-I get it: you need to build your email list, and you’ve seen thousands of “marketers” advising you to use this kind of lead capture tactic as part of your sales funnel.
+I get it: you need to build your email marketing list to grow your business.
+You’ve seen thousands of “marketers” advising you to use this kind of lead capture tactic as part of your sales funnel.
 So, you created one.

 But it’s not working as you expected.

 In fact, it’s giving your audience a pretty awful experience and your conversion rate is woeful.

 #1: Your Lead Magnet Is Not Specific Enough